Greginkansas/-openhab-openhab1wiki/Cisco-Spark-Action.md

 ## Introduction

 [Cisco Spark](https://www.ciscospark.com) is a simple and secure way for collaborating with individuals and groups across the cloud.
 This Action plugin allows you to send messages to _rooms_ and individuals when certain events take place in openHAB.
+Messages in the Cisco Spark action plugin support Markdown text.

 ## Configuration